EricWLi/Collabor8n/README.md

 npm run start
 ```

-6. You should be able to access Collabor8n locally from the port that you defined in your environment variables: http://localhost:\<port>
+6. You should be able to access Collabor8n locally from the port that you defined in your environment variables.
-If you did not specify a port, the default port 8080 will be used.